ZoinerTejada/hdinsight-docs/hdinsight-hive-analyze-sensor-data.md

 ![Excel Hive Pivot Table](./media/hdinsight-hive-analyze-sensor-data/hdinsight-sensor-data-pivottable.png)

-9. In the pivot table, buildingid to rows, date to columns, and actualtemp to the values.
+9. In the pivot table, drag buildingid to the rows area, date to the columns area, and actualtemp to the values area.

 ![Excel Hive Setup Pivot](./media/hdinsight-hive-analyze-sensor-data/hdinsight-sensor-data-createpivot.png)